-The body either resists the effects of insulin—a hormone that regulates the movement of sugar into your cells—or doesn't produce enough insulin to maintain a normal glucose level.
+The body either resists the effects of insulin — a hormone that regulates the movement of sugar into your cells — or doesn't produce enough insulin to maintain healthy glucose levels.

-There's no cure for type 2 diabetes, but you can help manage it by eating well, exercising, maintaining a healthy weight and monitoring your blood glucose levels.
+There's no cure for type 2 diabetes, but there are ways to lower blood sugar.
+Help manage your condition by eating well, exercising, maintaining a healthy weight and monitoring your blood glucose levels.
 If diet and exercise don't control your blood sugar, you may need medications or insulin therapy.

 Risk of type 2 diabetes increases with age, especially after 45, because people tend to exercise less and gain weight.
 Type 2 diabetes is now also increasing among children, adolescents and younger adults because of obesity.